seancdavis/seancdavis-com/www/src/blog/posts/2019-02-03-what-change-means-to-a-developer.md

 ---
 title: What Change Means to a Developer
-description: "Three developers—The Good, The Bad, and The Ugly—each handle change in their own way.
-What does it take to become The Good, to ride off into the sunset with the gold?"
+description: Three developers—The Good, The Bad, and The Ugly—each handle change in their own way.
+What does it take to become The Good, to ride off into the sunset with the gold?
+image: /blog/default/default-yellow-01.png
 ---

 Change is inevitable.
 Time is all we have and it's constantly moving on, transforming the world around us.